saulfabregwiivc/Snes9xTX/README.txt

 - Added vWii Forwarder Channel for Wii U
 - Disabled Multitape by default
-- Added L+R+START trigger to go back to menu with Classic Controller work with SNES Classic Mini controller
+- Added L+R+START trigger to go back to menu with Classic Controller Work with SNES Classic Mini controller
 - Removed turbo mode on right joystick
 - Changed UI and Forwarder Channel colors
 - Based on the latest commit of Snes9x GX